 3. Percentage of Leads in Each Lifecycle Stage

-Every company has a slightly different sales process.
-But you can always measure some milestones that a business opportunity must pass through.
-Whether it's sending an offer, meeting with a client in person or online, or signing a contract, at each stage a certain percentage of leads will leave.
-Measuring these milestones in your sales cycle will then help you uncover any potential weak points.
+Each company has its own unique sales process.
+There are certain milestones that every business opportunity must pass through, regardless of the specific sales process.
+These milestones could include sending an offer, meeting a client in person or online, or signing a contract.
+At each stage, a certain percentage of leads will drop off.
+By measuring these milestones in your sales cycle, you can identify any potential weak points and make adjustments to improve your overall sales performance.

 4. Close Ratio